 The Full-time Accelerated Coursework Track (FACT) 1-Year program is designed for students who already hold a bachelor’s degree in a field other than nursing.
 Students earn a BSN degree in 12 consecutive months of intensive full-time study.
 Students must have a bachelor’s degree and specific prerequisite credits to enroll in the program.

 Students earn a BSN and nine (9) MSN credits in two academic years.
-Course content and immersion experiences are scheduled to allow time to integrate theoretical concepts and constructs into clinical practice.
+Course content and clincial experiences are scheduled to allow time to integrate theoretical concepts and constructs into clinical practice.

 Jefferson Nursing students learn clinical skills in a risk-free, simulated-patient environment that is one of the nation’s leading centers of its kind.
-Combined with their clinical practice at Thomas Jefferson University Hospital, our BSN students graduate with far more hours of clinical experience than is professionally required.
+Combined with their clinical practice at Jefferson Health Hospitals, our BSN students graduate with far more hours of clinical experience than is professionally required.

 Admission to the FACT program includes guaranteed admission to any MSN or DNP specialty* (excluding Nurse Anesthesia), valid for up to two years from completing the BSN with a minimum 3.20 cumulative GPA.
 The MSN and DNP programs can be completed either part-time or full-time.